-Based on the results of the Boston 2028 Request for Proposals (RFP), the ISO launched a lessonslearned process to discuss potential improvements to the competitive transmission solution process.
-After several discussions at the PAC, the ISO proposed changes to Attachment K Sections 4.3 and 4A and clarifications to the RFP materials and other ISO documentation.
-Two of the major proposed changes allowed for a subset of needs to be solved by a qualified transmission project sponsor (QTPS) and for non-incumbent joint proposals, other than the backstop transmission solution.
-Previously, only the incumbent Transmission Owners required to provide a continued reliability solution were permitted to submit joint proposals.
+Based on the results of the Boston 2028 RFP, the ISO launched a lessons- learned process to discuss potential improvements to the competitive transmission solution process.
+After several discussions at the Planning Advisory Committee (PAC), the ISO proposed changes to Attachment K Sections 4.3 and 4A and clarifications to the RFP materials and other ISO documentation.
+Two of the major proposed changes allowed for a subset of needs to be solved by a qualified transmission project sponsor and for non-incumbent joint proposals, other than the backstop transmission solution.
+Previously, only the incumbent transmission owners required to provide a continued reliability solution were permitted to submit joint proposals.
 The ISO filed the proposed Tariff changes with FERC on December 28, 2021, and FERC accepted the changes on February 25, 2022.